coursinhill/fcc-seu-server-updater-onbase-cli/README.md

   Install an update for the application with the supplied ManagedComponentId

 Usage:
-  update [options]
+  update [command] [options]

 Options:
-  -i, --id (REQUIRED)         The Managed Component ID of the desired Application -n, --nugetPath (REQUIRED)  The directory for Nuget files -v, --version               The version of the package to use [default is latest] -?, -h, --help              Show help and usage information
+  -i, --id (REQUIRED)         The Managed Component ID of the desired Application -n, --nugetPath (REQUIRED)  The directory for Nuget files -v, --version               The version of the package to use [default is latest#] -?, -h, --help              Show help and usage information

+Commands:
+  stage   Stage an update for the application with the supplied ManagedComponentId verify  Verify the installation of application with the supplied ManagedComponentId
 ```

-## Validate
+### Stage

 ```
 Description:
-  Validate the specified backup
+  Stage an update for the application with the supplied ManagedComponentId

 Usage:
-  Hyland.Server.Updater.OnBase.CLI validate [options]
+  update stage [options]

 Options:
-  -b, --backupFile (REQUIRED)  The full path to the backup file -s, --salt                   A secret value used to generate and validate the checksum for the backup package -?, -h, --help               Show help and usage information
+  -i, --id (REQUIRED)         The Managed Component ID of the desired Application -n, --nugetPath (REQUIRED)  The directory for Nuget files -v, --version               The version of the package to use [] -?, -h, --help              Show help and usage information
 ```

-## Verify
+### Verify

 ```
 Description:
   Verify the installation of application with the supplied ManagedComponentId

 Usage:
-  verify [options]
+  update verify [options]

 Options:
   -i, --id (REQUIRED)  The Managed Component ID of the desired Application